Shekhar Seshadri

-Shekhar P. Seshadri is a psychiatrist and professor of the Department of Child and Adolescent Psychiatry in NIMHANS, Bangalore, India.
+Shekhar P. Seshadri is an Indian psychiatrist.
+He is a professor of the Department of Child and Adolescent Psychiatry in NIMHANS, Bangalore, India.
 He is widely quoted by the media and has for decades been associated with numerous mental health initiatives.
 He is the older brother of the actress, Meenakshi Seshadri.
 He has co-authored two books and has also written chapters as a guest author.
 He is known for his research work in life skills training, child sexual abuse, masculinities, women's mental health issues and sexual minorities.

-Personal life
+Early life and academic career

-He is married to Professor Anisha Shah, Nimhans for more than two decades.
+Seshadri is married to Professor Anisha Shah, a Senior Professor of Clinical Psychology at the NIMHANS for more than two decades.